leejarvis/slop/README.md

 Slop
 ====

-Slop is a simple option parser with an easy to remember syntax and friendly API.
+Slop is a simple, lightweight option parser with an easy to remember syntax and friendly API.

 Installation
 ------------